Elections in Guinea-Bissau: Presidential

+Parliamentary

 Electoral history

 Although Portuguese colonies elected members to the National Assembly, it was not until the 1960s that an elected body was created to represent the territory of Portuguese Guinea.
 A 15-seat Legislative Council was created in 1963, although only a minority of members were elected by a franchise restricted by literacy and tax-paying requirements.

 Arguably the first elections to take place under universal suffrage were those organised by the African Party for the Independence of Guinea and Cape Verde (PAIGC), a pro-independence rebel group that occupied most of the territory by the early 1970s.
 The PAIGC organised a series of elections to regional councils in the 11 regions that they controlled, whose members then elected a National Assembly.
 Although the vote was open to all residents over the age of 17, voters were presented with a single list of PAIGC candidates to approve or vote against.
 The lists were approved by 97% of voters.

 In the same year the Legislative Council became the Legislative Assembly, with five of the 17 members to be elected directly.
 However, the restrictive franchise requirements and PAIGC occupation of much of the country meant that only 7,824 people were registered to vote.
 The election was held on a non-partisan basis.

 Following formal independence in 1974, parliamentary elections were held between December 1976 and January 1977.
 These were held using the same system as the 1972 elections, although voters in some parts of the country voted for unofficial candidates, leading to the PAIGC's vote share dropping to 80%.
 Elections were held under the same format in 1984 and 1989, with the PAIGC lists being approved by 96% of voters in 1989.

 Multi-party democracy was introduced in May 1991, and general elections were held after several delays in 1994.
 The President was elected by public vote for the first time using a two-round system; João Bernardo Vieira of the PAIGC narrowly defeated Kumba Ialá of the Party for Social Renewal (PRS) by 52%–48% in the second round of voting.
 The PAIGC received 46% of the vote in the National People's Assembly elections, winning a majority of the seats.